-Edited by Anonymous, Alma, Doug Collins, Eng and 8 others
+Edited by Alma, Doug Collins, Eng, indica_mojo and 10 others

 - 1 Questions and Answers

-- 1.4 How to stop throwing up and feeling dizzy while you are drunk?
+- 1.5 How to stop throwing up when your drunk?

 - 1.8 How to fix a drunk person who is dry heaving?

-- 1.12 Hi there, I am just throwing up, I am throwing all things, its just green stuff coming now and after every 5 min?
+- 1.9 Hi there, I am just throwing up, I am throwing all things, it's just green stuff coming now and after every 5 min?

-- 1.14 Friend can't hold anything down even water, she keeps throwing up every 10 minutes.
+- 1.11 Friend can't hold anything down even water, and she keeps throwing up every 10 minutes.
 Is there anything that can help?

 - 2 Comments